The Mothers of Invention: Return to Los Angeles and break up (1968–1969)

 Zappa and the Mothers of Invention returned to Los Angeles in the summer of 1968.
 Despite being a success with fans in Europe, the Mothers of Invention were not faring well financially.
 Their first records were vocally oriented, but Zappa wrote more instrumental jazz and classical oriented music for the band's concerts, which confused audiences.
 Zappa felt that audiences failed to appreciate his "electrical chamber music".
 Recorded from September 1967 to September 1968 and released in early 1969, Uncle Meat, the final release by the original Mothers, was a double album of varied music, intended as a soundtrack for a proposed film of the same name.

 In November 1968, after Collins had left for the final time, Zappa recruited future Little Feat guitarist Lowell George to replace him.

 In 1969, there were nine band members and Zappa was supporting the group himself from his publishing royalties, whether they played or not.
 1969 was also the year Zappa, fed up with the label's interference, left MGM Records for Warner Bros.'
 Reprise subsidiary, where Zappa/Mothers recordings would bear the Bizarre Records imprint.

 In late 1969, Zappa broke up the band.
 He often cited the financial strain as the main reason, but also commented on the band members' lack of sufficient effort.
 Many band members were bitter about Zappa's decision, and some took it as a sign of Zappa's concern for perfection at the expense of human feeling.
-Others were irritated by 'his autocratic ways', exemplified by Zappa's never staying at the same hotel as the band members.
+Others were irritated by "his autocratic ways", exemplified by Zappa's never staying at the same hotel as the band members.
 Several members would, however, play for Zappa in years to come.
-He did, however, start recruiting new band members at this time, even asking Micky Dolenz from The Monkees to join.
+Zappa began recruiting new band members at this time, even asking Micky Dolenz from The Monkees to join.
 Zappa had appeared on the series and in the movie Head.
-Remaining recordings with the band from this period were collected on Weasels Ripped My Flesh and Burnt Weeny Sandwich (both released in 1970).
+Remaining recordings with the band from this period were collected on Burnt Weeny Sandwich and Weasels Ripped My Flesh (both released in 1970).

-George and Estrada formed Little Feat with Richie Hayward and Bill Payne after The Mothers disbanded.
+George and Estrada formed Little Feat with Richie Hayward and Bill Payne after the Mothers disbanded.